russfrisch/modernizr-rails/README.md

 ## Usage
 Modernizr should be added to the `<head>` of your HTML.
 Be sure to check out the [offical docs](http://modernizr.com/docs/#installing) about **Installing Modernizr** for more info.

+There is two ways to use this gem.
+If you don't know which feature you'll need to test, add this line to your `app/assets/javascripts/application.js` to compile as a part of application.js

+	// Load all Modernizr javascripts
+	//= require modernizr

-Include it using the helper like so `<%= javascript_include_tag :modernizr %>`, Rails will take care of the compilation and minification automatically for you.
+Or include it using the helper like so `<%= javascript_include_tag :modernizr %>`, Rails will take care of the compilation and minification automatically for you.

 Example of your `app/views/layouts/application.html.erb`: